Remuneration Rules

 coordination of work

-2. Level of discretion Average Medium or low
+2. Level of discretion Moderate Moderate or low

-3. Complexity, novelty, diversity of tasks Average Low
+3. Complexity, novelty, diversity of tasks Moderate Low

 4. Education and work experience Speciality-related vocational education and work experience Speciality-related vocational education